 Wouldn’t you love to end your workday with everything finished on time?
 Maybe even get a head start on tomorrow’s work?
 That probably sounds more of a fantasy than reality.
-Boosting your productivity throughout the day will make it seem as though you have added extra hours to your day.
-The following is a list of tips that can help manage your time wisely and efficiently.
+Boosting your productivity throughout the day will make it seem like you have added extra hours to your day.
+The following is a list of tips that can help to increase your productivity.

 For most of us, a few extra hours sounds excellent.
 Read on for some helpful tips.